ChrisDuffley/stationPlaylist/readme.md

 * After closing Insert Tracks dialog while a library scan is in progress, it is no longer required to press SPL Assistant, Shift+R to monitor scan progress.
 * Improved accuracy of detecting and reporting completion of library scans in Studio 5.10 and later.
 This fixes a problem where library scan monitor will end prematurely when there are more tracks to be scanned, necessitating restarting library scan monitor.
 * Improved library scan status reporting via SPL Controller (Shift+R) by announcing scan count if scan is indeed happening.
+* In studio Demo, when registration screen appears when starting Studio, commands such as remaining time for a track will no longer cause NVDA to do nothing, play error tones, or give wrong information.
+An error message will be announced instead.
+Commands such as these will require Studio's main window handle to be present.
 * Initial support for StationPlaylist Creator.
 * Added a new command in SPL Controller layer to announce Studio status such as track playback and microphone status (Q).